gussamer/qfpm/README.md

 #### Setup AT4DX sample code with dependancies

+This example expands on the previous fflib sample code to satisfy the requirments of the at4dx sample code.
+As before the multi layered fflib commons and mocks are required by the at4dx requirement which also has a parallel dependancy of force-di.
+All of which are installed via soap into a scratch org with the at4dx sample code pushed for tracking.

 1. Navigate to the [at4dx sample code](https://github.com/apex-enterprise-patterns/at4dx-samplecode)
 1. Clone the repo locally
     ```bash